 The following PSP manuals describe the current sampling protocols for PSP measurements and tree sectioning:

-- Alberta Government Forestry Permanent Sample Plots (coming in September 2020)
+- Alberta Government Forestry Permanent Sample Plots (September 2023)

 - Tree Sectioning Manual and Tally Sheets (1988) (PDF, 6.9 MB)